bmedicke/webappsec/readme.md

 Both `.flaskenv` and `.env` are automatically parsed.

----

-You can use `flask generate-secret-key` to create your own secure key:
+You can use `flask generate-secret-key` to create your own secure key.
+This command uses the `token_urlsafe()` function from Python's `secret` module to generate cryptographically strong random strings (32 characters long). **This string should not be commited**!

 > ![image](https://user-images.githubusercontent.com/173962/150771984-e03b5e90-da39-4d15-a347-a190c1ee2fec.png)
 >